greggigon/docker-hack-night/docs/1. basics/README.md

 	$ docker run -i -t busybox

+Press `Ctrl-D` to exit

 To see what containers are running use:

-	$ docker ps [-a]
+	$ docker ps

-where `-a` lists all containers, running and stopped
+Add `-a` to list all containers, running and stopped

 --------
 To run container detached from terminal:

-	$ docker run -d --name my-name busybox
+	$ docker run -d --name my-name busybox sleep 300

+Docker will return an ID that you can use to refer to the running container.

-To stop container:
+To stop the container:

 	$ docker stop my-name|container-id

-you can use container ID or a generated name.

-You can find that buy listing containers with `docker ps`.
+you can use container ID or the generated or assigned name.
+You can always find the ID or name using `docker ps`.

 --------